owensutton/Photo_Exif/ReadMe.md

 Description: Photo Exif was created as a means to view exif data from a photo along with the ability to remove exif data from any of your own photos.

+Note:
-Note: This program only supports a .jpg file format.
+   This program only supports a .jpg file format.
+   This program was created in Python 3.

 How to use: